Delta County DA: No charges for sheriff's deputy who shot and killed driver after car chase

 "He shoots her as she's going by, he's all ready to shoot her as he's getting out of his truck.
 The majority of his shots are as she's already past him," Anders said.

-Kevin Mehr, the Pierce family's attorney, says the deputy had plenty of time and space to protect himself without firing his gun.
+Kevin Mehr, the Pierce family's attorney, said the deputy had plenty of time and space to protect himself without firing his gun.

 "The video I think speaks for itself, that he's got time to close the car door, draw his gun, step three steps back and he's already out of the way," Mehr said.